|SIYE Time:12:42 on 13th August 2022|

 She looked down at her sweater and smiled depreciatively.

 ‘Moving house is a stressful time, Ginny,’ I assured her as we walked towards the school gates.
 ‘When we moved here the removal men broke two Lladró figurines.
+I didn’t actually like them much, they were a present from Mike’s sister–not that those two things are connected.
 It took almost two years, and the threat of legal action by Mike, before they accepted responsibility.
 And then there was the dirt!
 At least our place had been lived in, though the previous owners left the place a real mess.
 Your house has been empty and derelict for years.
 It must have been a huge job getting it ready.’

 I watched Ginny carefully as I spoke and sensed that the move wasn’t the only thing was worrying Ginny; from the way she reacted to my words, I realised that something else was bothering her too.